Pregnancy is a time of excitement, but it also has its fair share of stress.

 Gastric upset and constipation are common side effects of iron supplements.
 They’re also ailments many pregnant women already battle.

-For people who are not anaemic, because of potential side effects, most healthcare professionals don’t believe the benefit of supplements outweighs the risk of the discomfort associated with taking them.
+For people who are not anemic, because of potential side effects, most healthcare professionals don’t believe the benefit of supplements outweighs the risk of the discomfort associated with taking them.

 #5: How Much Iron Do I Need?

-If you need a supplement because you are anaemic, it’s important to follow the recommended doses your midwife, doctor or registered dietician prescribes.
-There isn’t a ‘one size fits all’ approach to supplementing; there are many variables, such as current iron stores, reason for anaemia, gestation, etc.
+If you need a supplement because you are anemic, it’s important to follow the recommended doses your midwife, doctor or registered dietician prescribes.
+There isn’t a ‘one size fits all approach to supplementing; there are many variables, such as current iron stores, reason for anemia, gestation, etc.

 An adult woman should consume 18mg of iron per day.
 During pregnancy, the daily recommended amount of iron increases to 27mg per day.